-It is, however, ranked fifth in the world for “personal safety” by Mercer.
+It was, however, ranked fifth in the world for “personal safety” in a 2016 report by Mercer.

 Back in 2009, the European editor of Profil magazine was quoted as saying: